Noida Metro: Signaling

-The metro is operated under CBTC control, supplied by Ansaldo STS.
+The Noida Metro's signalling and train control system is based on Communications-Based Train Control (CBTC) technology supplied by a consortium led by Ansaldo STS (now part of Hitachi Rail).

 City bus & Feeder bus

 In the first phase, 50 AC CNG buses low floor buses are being operated on 6 routes.
 Noida and Greater Noida authorities were given the responsibility of running the City Bus Service in the ratio of 70:30 to the Noida Metro Rail Corporation.
 Urban Mass Transit Company (UMTC) presented the assessment of requirement of buses on 27 routes by conducting a survey for the city bus service and monitoring will be done by Uttar Pradesh State Road Transport Corporation.
 While one route will provide service as Metro feeder buses, two routes will cover intra city service, while one route will be for intra connectivity in Greater Noida city.
 Two routes have also been dedicated for connectivity between the cities of Noida and Greater Noida.

 The salient features of buses operated are: